lshapz/angular-testing-custom-directives-lab-web-0916/README.md

 ## Instructions

 Inside this repo, we have a user profile which is transcluded to have labels above the necessary fields.
+This time, our directive is functioning properly - it's your job to add the tests!

-Write a protractor test to make sure that the correct content is put into the correct place - name, position and description should be above the correct elements.
+Write a protractor test to make sure that the correct content is put into the correct place.
+Your test should verify that name, position and description are all rendered above the correct elements.